slave2thegrind84/Danfoss_101N0500_Aduino/README.md

 # The Fridge
 At the heart of the fridge is a Danfoss 101N500 module and compressor.
 This itself has a [pin out](./images/danfos_motor_interface.jpeg) and provides various programming options.
 You can also find a schematic for the module [here](https://www.keoghsmarine.com.au/image/catalog/101N0510_Diagram.jpg).

+The Danfoss module and compressor has some neat features built into it.
+For example it will work on 240v or 12v.
+The Evakool model comes with a battery saver feature and fuse.
+These will come in handy later.
+I love the fact that I can take 12v directly from the module for use on my new mainboard with a stepdown in voltage.

 There is a mainboard to control the module and compressor and also interfaces with the user temperature control with LCD, the lid light and the fan.

 The user control has 4 buttons, 2 LED's and a display.
 It connects to the mainboard using a wiring harness of 6 wires.
 On this PCB is a chip and other basic components.